Quantum GraviElectro Dynamics: Renormalisation of the

-where $\bm\xi$ is a two-component spinor.
+where $\bm\xi$ is the two-component Weyl spinor.
 The normalisation of the external electron field (\ref{fnorm}) provides the mass in the above amplitude, which must be the gravitational mass.
-The weak equivalent principle insists that a gravitational mass and an inertial mass are equivalent.
-In the macroscopic scale, it is confirmed experimentally that both gravitational and inertial masses of a proton are equivalent (proportional) to each other.
-On a microscopic scale, we can rephrase the equivalent principle as \emph{``the pole mass of an electron in the quantum field theory is equivalent to the gravitational mass in general relativity''}.
-Experimental results, e.g., the proton pole mass equals to its gravitational mass, support the microscopic equivalent principle.
+The weak equivalence principle insists that gravitational and inertial mass are equivalent.
+Experimentally, it is confirmed that a proton's gravitational and inertial masses are equivalent (proportional) to each other on the macroscopic scale.
+On a microscopic scale, we can rephrase the equivalent principle as \textit{``the pole mass of an electron in the quantum field theory is equivalent to the gravitational mass in general relativity''}.
+Experimental results support the microscopic equivalent principle, e.g., the proton pole mass equals its gravitational mass.

-We cannot measure the gravitational mass and a coupling constant simply using Newton's law of universal gravity since we formulate a perturbative approach in the inertial system, where gravity is eliminated locally.
+We cannot measure the gravitational mass and a coupling constant simply by using Newton's law of universal gravity, since we formulate a perturbative approach in the inertial system, where gravity is eliminated locally.
 Consider an experiment measuring the gravitational coupling constant using the Earth's gravity, other than Newton's law of universal gravity.
-We propose to utilise the \emph{gravitomagnetic effect}\cite{de2010classical,pfister2015inertia}.
-The spin-connection couples to the electron through a tensor coupling; thus, the gravitational field directly interacts with an electron spin.
-This effect is measurable using existing\cite{Muong-2:2021ojo} and future\cite{10.1093/ptep/ptz030} experimental apparatus.
-In reality, it gives a possible resolution of the muon $\gmt$ anomaly and $\cG$ is consistent with unity\cite{Kurihara:2022g-2}.
+We propose to utilise the \textit{gravimagnetic effect}\!\cite{de2010classical,pfister2015inertia}.
+The spin connection couples to the electron through tensor coupling; thus, the gravitational field interacts directly with an electron spin.
+This effect is measurable using existing\!\cite{Muong-2:2021ojo} and future\!\cite{10.1093/ptep/ptz030} experimental apparatus.
+In reality, it gives a possible resolution of the muon $\gmt$ anomaly and $\cG$ is consistent with unity\!\cite{Kurihara:2022g-2}.
 We discuss the measurement of $\cG$ in detail in \textbf{Appendix \ref{appB}}.